Food deserts plague Chicago neighborhoods. Could the city run its own grocery stores to fill in the gaps?

 “That ideology has led us to this idea that the only way we can ever open a grocery store, the only way we can ever get big businesses to open in communities that they don’t want to open in is by begging them, prodding them, paying them,” said Pawar.
 “And then they’re here to take the money today, and they’re gone tomorrow.”

-He cites water systems and state-run liquor stores that are in 16 states as evidence of government’s ability to run businesses.
+He cites water systems and state-run liquor stores in 16 states as evidence of government’s ability to run businesses.

 But grocery industry experts aren’t sure a city-owned store is the answer.